satellite-image-deep-learning/techniques/README.md

 * [STAC Examples for Nightlights data](https://github.com/developmentseed/nightlights_stac_examples) -> minimal example STAC implementation for the [Light Every Night](https://registry.opendata.aws/wb-light-every-night/) dataset of all VIIRS DNB and DMSP-OLS nighttime satellite data
 * [stackstac](https://github.com/gjoseph92/stackstac) -> Turn a STAC catalog into a dask-based xarray
 * [stac-fastapi](https://github.com/stac-utils/stac-fastapi) -> STAC API implementation with FastAPI
+* [ml-aoi](https://github.com/stac-extensions/ml-aoi) -> An Item and Collection extension to provide labeled training data for machine learning models

 # State of the art
 What are companies doing?